-Ear surgery reshapes the ear, reducing the amount by which they protrude.
+Ear surgery, or otoplasty, reshapes the ear, reducing the amount by which they protrude.
 There are several reasons why this might occur, the first of which is an over enlargement of the back of the ear where it attaches to the head.
 This enlargement pushes the ear away from the skull.

 The second common problem is a lack of folding along the top of the ear.
 This causes the upper portion of the ear to be abnormally tilted out from the side of the head.